 According to a survey, approx. 80% of online reviewers said that seeing a business respond to reviews made them trust that business more.
-Even though you cannot persuade the original reviewer to return, but those who read it, will see you as an organization that acts professional.
+Even though you cannot persuade the original reviewer to return, but those who read it will see you as an organization that acts professionally.

 The next benefits through reviews and the purchase affirming stars they provide, you are promoting your business through the voice of your sponsors.
 You can show what people say about your service including areas such as delivery, experience and customer service.

 People have more faith in reviews as they are deemed as peer generated, allowing deeper insight than marketing material, which shoppers can integrate into their purchase decision.
 Build up those voices, garner more reviews and boost your brand through public support.

 Accompanied by the increased trust and promotion for your small-scale business using reviews, you see further prosperity than just the figure.
 With the presence of reviews, customers will prefer to visit your site online over others, enhancing click-through rates.
 Business with reviews have experienced 22 % greater traffic than those without and with that, conversion has increased as well.